eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/model-select.md

 ### modelEntities

-This is expected to be a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of model entity objects for the model corresponding to the value in the `modelName` prop.
+This is expected to be an `Array` of model entity objects for the model corresponding to the value in the `modelName` prop.

-- Type: `Map`
+- Type: `Array`
 - Required: No
 - Default: `[]`